Cinematographic Territories

 Every morning at 11am, a selection of films from South Korea explores forms of resistance, social struggles, and cultural identities.
 Several major thematic threads emerge:

-This year, two special screenings at 9pm venture into the realms of fantasy and fear with Train to Busan (Dernier train pour Busan) by Yeon Sang-ho and The Host by Bong Joon-ho—two iconic works of South Korean genre cinema.
+This year, a series of special screenings at 9pm venture into the realms of fantasy and fear with Train to Busan (Dernier train pour Busan) by Yeon Sang-ho and Bong Joon-ho's Parasite and The Host, iconic works of South Korean genre cinema.

 Cinema for young viewers

 Every morning at 10:30am, screenings are specially curated for young viewers.
 Created as an educational and artistic extension of the Festival, these sessions invite children to discover childhood stories and cultures through the lens of the Korean language.
-They offer a sensitive and enriching journey into other worlds, where timeless works like Jiburo and Approved for Adoption (Couleur de peau : miel) mingle with more recent creations such as Piro Piro, Mother Land (Krisha et le Maître de la forêt), and Underdog (Nous, les chiens).
+Timeless works like Jiburo and Approved for Adoption (Couleur de peau : miel) mingle with more recent creations such as Piro Piro, Mother Land (Krisha et le Maître de la forêt), and Underdog (Nous, les chiens).